ms-iot/content/SetupGalileo.md

 ---
 layout: code
-title: Setup your Galileo
+title: Setup your Intel Galileo
 permalink: /SetupGalileo.htm
 ---

+# Setting up your Intel Galileo
 This guide will show you how to install and run the Windows Developer Program for IoT on an Intel Galileo Gen1 or Gen2.

-# Creating a Microsoft Windows bootable microSD card
+## Creating a Microsoft Windows bootable microSD card

-## Before you image your microSD card
+### Before you image your microSD card
 Please ensure that you are imaging your miniSD card for a known reason.
 If you are experiencing a Windows problem, please visit [Microsoft Connect](http://connect.microsoft.com/windowsembeddediot/SelfNomination.aspx?ProgramID=8558){:target="_blank"} to file a bug, and the MS IoT team will respond.

 Known reasons to image your microSD card include: